CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

  <img src="Accomplishment-CookieJar/images/ScreenShots/Welcome.PNG" alt="Welcome" width="960" height="540">

- -Computer screen application that explains what the Cookie Jar method is and briefly explains what each other application does.
+ - Computer screen application that explains what the Cookie Jar method is and briefly explains what each other application does.

  <p align="right">(<a href="#readme-top">back to top</a>)</p>